 - #coronavirus first appeared in the beginning of January, while #covid19 didn’t appear until the first week of March.

-- #coronavirus is 3 times more popular than its relative #covid19, and from January to March, the hashtag saw a 4 times increase.
+- #coronavirus is 3 times more popular than #covid19, and from January to March, the hashtag saw a 4 times increase.

 - In the first two weeks of March alone, the hashtag grew by 6 times.